vvorobjov/nrp-documentation/README.md

 push and pull request targeting `master`, and deploys the result to GitHub Pages from the canonical `vvorobjov/nrp-documentation` repo.
-The published site lives at `https://vvorobjov.github.io/nrp-documentation/` (activate Pages with source "GitHub Actions" in the repo settings on first use).
+The published site lives at `https://vvorobjov.github.io/nrp-documentation/` (enable Pages with source "GitHub Actions" in the repo settings before the first `master` push).
 The nrp-core API section is included only when `.ci/get-nrp-core-docs.py` can fetch `nrp-core-docs.zip` (default: the latest `vvorobjov/nrp-core` GitHub Release asset, overridable through the `NRP_CORE_DOCS_URL` Actions variable); a failed fetch downgrades